Ba-Zen/Eloquent-JavaScript-Book-Exercises/README.md

 "On two occasions I have been asked, ‘Pray, Mr. Babbage, if you put into the machine wrong figures, will the right answers come out?’ [...]
 I am not able rightly to apprehend the kind of confusion of ideas that could provoke such a question."

 Charles Babbage, Passages from the Life of a Philosopher (1864)

+C5.

+"Tzu-li and Tzu-ssu were boasting about the size of their latest programs.
+‘Two-hundred thousand lines,’ said Tzu-li, ‘not counting comments!’
+Tzu-ssu responded, ‘Pssh, mine is almost a million lines already.’
+Master Yuan-Ma said, ‘My best program has five hundred lines.’
+Hearing this, Tzu-li and Tzu-ssu were enlightened."

+Master Yuan-Ma, The Book of Programming

+"There are two ways of constructing a software design: One way is to make it so simple that there are obviously no deficiencies, and the other way is to make it so complicated that there are no obvious deficiencies."

+C.A.R.
+Hoare, 1980 ACM Turing Award Lecture